 Journal writing is a coping skill.
 Very much like deep breathing is used to help reduce anxiety and worry during panic attacks.

 Keeping a journal is an act that you do to support yourself emotionally.
-Coping skills are used to reduce escalation in emotions when feeling distress.
+Coping skills are used to reduce escalation in emotions when feeling distressed.
 For instance, you find yourself late at night overly worried over the chaos of the day.
 You feel overwhelmed and anxious.
-A journal can be the perfect to-go-to coping skill to support with the emotions.
+A journal can be the perfect to-go-to coping skill to support the emotions.

 At the time, you had two choices.
 One, you react in a positive manner.
 Two, you react in a negative manner.
 The coping skill of journal writing can help.

-Journal writing is one of many coping skills that can help TEENS overcome emotional difficulties tied to depression, self-esteem, anxiety and/or self-confidence.
+Journal writing is one of many coping skills that can help TEENS overcome emotional difficulties tied to depression, self-esteem, anxiety, and/or self-confidence.
 If you would like to explore TEEN counseling or read more about the upcoming Teen Therapy Group click here.